Abstract

 Decompose $\tilde{g}_{\mu\nu}$ in 3+1 form:

-In GR with stationary spacetimes, $H$ reproduces the Sagnac/gravito-magnetic effect; we subtract these known contributions using geodesy and ephemerides.
-The residual holonomy beyond GR is
+In GR with stationary spacetimes, the raw holonomy reproduces the Sagnac/gravito-magnetic effect; these known contributions are subtracted using geodesy and ephemerides.
+The residual holonomy beyond GR is therefore

 Gauge and protocol invariance